William Friedkin: 1980–1999

+2000–2023

 In 2000, The Exorcist was re-released in theaters with extra footage and grossed $40 million in the U.S. alone.
-Friedkin directed the 2007 film Bug due to a positive experience watching the stage version in 2004.
+Friedkin directed the 2006 film Bug due to a positive experience watching the stage version in 2004.
 He was surprised to find that he was, metaphorically, on the same page as the playwright and felt that he could relate well to the story.
 The film won the FIPRESCI prize at the Cannes Film Festival.
 Later, Friedkin directed an episode of the TV series CSI: Crime Scene Investigation titled "Cockroaches", which re-teamed him with To Live and Die in L.A. star William Petersen.
 He directed again for CSI's 200th episode, "Mascara".

 In 2011, Friedkin directed Killer Joe, a black comedy written by Tracy Letts based on Letts' play, and starring Matthew McConaughey, Emile Hirsch, Juno Temple, Gina Gershon, and Thomas Haden Church.
 Killer Joe premiered at the 68th Venice International Film Festival, prior to its North American debut at the 2011 Toronto International Film Festival.
 It opened in U.S. theaters in July 2012, to some favorable reviews from critics but did poorly at the box office, possibly because of its restrictive NC-17 rating.
 In April 2013, Friedkin published a memoir, The Friedkin Connection.
 He was presented with a lifetime achievement award at the 70th Venice International Film Festival in September.

-In 2017, Friedkin directed The Devil and Father Amorth, a documentary showing the ninth exorcism of an Italian woman in the village of Venafro.

-In August 2022, it was announced that Friedkin would be returning to directing to helm an adaptation of the two-act play The Caine Mutiny Court-Martial starring Kiefer Sutherland as Lt.
+In 2017, Friedkin directed the documentary The Devil and Father Amorth about the ninth exorcism of a woman in the Italian village of Alatri.
+In August 2022, it was announced officially that Friedkin would be returning to film directing to helm an adaptation of the two-act play The Caine Mutiny Court-Martial with Kiefer Sutherland starring as Lt.
 Commander Queeg.

-Archive

-The moving image collection of William Friedkin is held at the Academy Film Archive.
-The material at the Academy Film Archive is complemented by material in the William Friedkin papers at the academy's Margaret Herrick Library.
+The film was completed before Friedkin's death, and debuted in September 2023 in the out-of-competition category at the Venice Film Festival.

 Influences

-Fredkin has cited Jean-Luc Godard, Federico Fellini, François Truffaut, and Akira Kurosawa.
+Friedkin cited Jean-Luc Godard, Federico Fellini, François Truffaut, and Akira Kurosawa as influences.
+Friedkin named Woody Allen as "the greatest living filmmaker".

-In regards to influences to specific films on his films, Friedkin notes that the film's documentary-like realism was the direct result of the influence of having seen Z, a French film by Costa-Gavras.
-Friedkin mentioned the film's influence on him when directing The French Connection:
+In regard to influences of specific films on his films, Friedkin noted that The French Connection['s] documentary-like realism was the direct result of the influence of having seen Z, a French film by Costa-Gavras: